 In the Mysterious Detective Mystery series, Rachel Goldman is a midlist crime fiction writer whose slightly odd protagonist Duffy Madison consults with the local prosecutor’s office on missing person cases.
 She’s just finishing up her latest novel in Written Off, the first in the series, when her phone rings.
 The caller is a man who says he needs her help: he’s a consultant for the local prosecutor’s office who specializes in missing person cases and a mystery novelist has gone missing.
 He wants Rachel to help.
 And he says his name is Duffy Madison.

-Coming in 2017: Kay Powell never wanted a show business life like her parents Jay and El.
+In the Agent to the Paws Series, Kay Powell never wanted a show business life like her parents Jay and El.
 She went to law school instead, and now she’s a theatrical agent whose clients are all animals–not the usual Hollywood kind, either.
 Kay represents furry beasts whose owners want them to have showbiz careers.
 When her latest discovery, Bruno the very shaggy dog, is up for a part in the latest Broadway revival of Annie, Kay thinks she’s got it made–until the dog’s owner ends up face down in his water dish with a knife in his back.
-Dog Dish of Doom is coming early in 2017!